istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 In this blog post I show that can serve Istio as an example of an egress traffic control system that satisfies all the requirements, in particular it is transparent, DNS-aware, and Kubernetes-aware.

-Let's examine solutions for egress traffic control other than Istio in the following section.
+Let's examine solutions for egress traffic control that existed before Istio in the following section.

 ## Existing solutions for egress traffic control